 When to Apply plus or minusThe Office of Admissions operates on a rolling admissions plan which processes applications on a continual basis as received.
 Candidates are informed of the admissions decision within two weeks after the completion of their files and receipt of supporting credentials.

-Scholarships & Financial Aid plus or minusAdult students must complete the FAFSA to be reviewed by our Financial Aid Office for state grants, university grants, loans, work study, endowment scholarships and need based aide.
+Scholarships & Financial Aid plus or minusAdult students must complete the FAFSA to be reviewed by our Financial Aid Office for state grants, university grants, loans, work study, endowment scholarships and need-based aid.
 The University of Scranton school code (003384) should be marked on the college page.

 Academic Requirementsplus or minusAdmission to undergraduate programs is based on the applicant’s academic record, life experiences and motivation to continue education.
-Adult students who do not meet criteria for regular admission, but show promise and determination, may be considered for probationary or transitional acceptance.
+Adult students who do not meet criteria for regular admission, but show promise and determination, may be considered for probationary acceptance.
 Probationary status limits the number of credits in the first semester.
-Transitional acceptance is for those students who do not meet the requirements for a specific program of study.
 The status may be removed pending successful completion of a number of credits as deemed by the program of study and Dean.

 Dates & Deadlinesplus or minus